jsabin/kb/README.md

 KB tries to use tab completion as much as possible.
 For example when setting the environment, pressing TAB lists all environments.
 Or partially typing the environment and pressing TAB will do an autocomplete.

+Predefined variables exist in the .variables file.
+These variables can be used as short-cuts when using the ssh command.
+Variables are prefixed with @.
+There is a common set of variables that apply to all instances and role-based variables which apply only to specific roles.
+Typing @ then TAB will list all variables available for the given role.

 Get general help

     > kb --help